 The Liable Parties

-In Florida personal injury cases, joint and several liability applies.
+In Florida cases, joint and several liability applies.
 That means that multiple parties may hold liability for the plaintiff’s injuries, and the court has a structured method of apportioning the amount of liability.

 Those found to be no more than 10% responsible for the accident are not required to pay for the victim’s expenses.
 Those who are more than 10% and under 25% responsible are liable for up to $500,000.